My Top 7 Packing Tips For International Travel

 7. Be conscious of the terrain you're traveling to.

 Think about the streets you'll be walking, trekking through sand or up steps.
 For example, when traveling to Europe, to a place like Positano, you are going to be dealing with a great deal of steps.
-I always suggest to forgo a wheelie bag.
-Wheelie bags are absolutely amazing in some circumstances, but if you're heading to a destination where the roads are wary and you don't know how far you are going to have to carry your bag, plan ahead accordingly.
-I like being able to have the easy of throwing my bag over my shoulder and hopping on a boat or the back of a Vespa!
+If you're heading to a destination where the roads are wary and you don't know how far you are going to have to carry your bag, plan ahead accordingly.
+I usually take a backpack/side pack set up, however this year I’m going to be testing out an Away bag!
+I must say it is always nice to being able to have the easy of throwing my bag over my shoulder and hopping on a boat or the back of a Vespa!

 What are you favorite travel tips?
 Be sure to leave your favorites in the comments below and follow my travels on Instagram @l.oriloves!